mongodb/terraform-provider-mongodbatlas/examples/atlas-cluster/nvme-upgrade/README.md

 # MongoDB Atlas Provider -- Cluster NVME (Non-Volatile Memory Express) Upgrade
 This example creates a project and cluster.
-It is intended to show how to upgrade from Stanard, to PROVISIONED storage tier.
+It is intended to show how to upgrade from Standard, to PROVISIONED storage tier.

 Variables Required:
 - `atlas_org_id`: ID of the Atlas organization